BelieveData001/PowerBI_Projects/README.md

-# PowerBI_Projects
 # Maintenance Schedule Dynamic Dashboard - README

 ## Overview
 The Maintenance Schedule Dynamic Dashboard provides an interactive visualization of maintenance activities based on key filters.
 This dashboard is designed to help users analyze maintenance schedules efficiently through various visual representations.
+Power Query has been used for the ETL process, including data transformation such as adding new columns, deleting empty columns, and removing duplicate records.

 ## Filters
 The dashboard allows users to refine data using the following filters: